raganwald/presentations/optimism.md

 ^ And you know, we still have problems with racism in the world.
 But let's talk about my explanation:

+^ I could have said…

 ---

-^ I could have said:

 > **That day**, I was assaulted by racists.

 ^ And that would be perfectly true.

+^ I could also have said…

 ---

-^ I could also have said:

 > I've **always** faced racism in my life.